alemidev/scope-tui/README.md

 Decrease/increase terminal font size to increase/decrease scope resolution.

 # Development
+> [!IMPORTANT]
-Any help is appreciated, feel free to contact me if you want to contribuite.
+> Any help is appreciated, feel free to contact me if you want to contribuite, either via issues/PRs or with [any of my contacts](https://alemi.dev/about/contacts/)

 Some features I plan to work on and would like to add:
  * [x] Oscilloscope